Newton Collaborative Divorce Lawyer

 How Our Newton Collaborative Divorce Attorney Can Help

-Collaborative divorce is a specialized area of family law.
-You can benefit from the services of a collaboratively-trained divorce lawyer.
-At Turco Legal, our attorney Andrea Wells, Esq is a member of the Massachusetts Collaborative Law Council and an active member of the small collaborative divorce law community.
-When you call our Newton office, you be connected with a Massachusetts collaborative divorce attorney who can;
+Collaborative divorce is a specialized area of family law, and having an attorney with experience in this process can be invaluable.
+Andrea Wells, Esq, a member of the Massachusetts Collaborative Law Council, is an active participant in the collaborative divorce community and brings a wealth of expertise to the table.
+When you contact our Newton office, you will be connected with an attorney who can:

-• Answer your questions about collaborative divorce law;
+• Answer your questions about the collaborative divorce process.

-• Help you prepare for collaborative divorce process; and
+• Help you prepare for the collaborative process.

 • Represent you in collaborative divorce proceedings.